SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 INSERT LINES OF itab2 INTO TABLE itab.
 ```

-**Adding lines from another internal table with a specified index range**.
+**Adding multiple lines from another internal table with a specified index range**.
-You do not need to use both `FROM` and `TO` in one
-statement.
-You can also use just one of them.
-When using only
+- Both `FROM` and `TO` are not mandatory in one statement. it is possible to use only one of them.
+- If you use only ...
-`FROM`, all lines are respected until the final table entry.
+  - `FROM`, all lines up to the last table entry are respected.
-When using only `TO`, all lines are respected starting from the
+  - `TO`, all lines starting with the first table entry are respected.
-first table entry.

 ``` abap
 "i1/i2 represent integer values